heutelbeck/sapl-policy-engine/sapl-documentation/3_0_Functions.md

 ## Functions

-Functions can be used within SAPL expressions (basic function expressions).
-A function takes some inputs (called *arguments*) and returns an output value.

-Functions are organized in function libraries.
-Each function library has a *name* consisting of one or more identifiers separated by periods `.` (e.g., `simple.string` or `filter`).
-The *fully qualified name* of a function consists of the library name followed by a period and the function name (e.g., `simple.string.append`).

-Functions can be used in any part of a SAPL document, especially in the target expression.
-Therefore, their output should only depend on the input arguments, and they should not access external resources.
-Functions do not have access to environment variables.

-SAPL ships with a standard function library providing some basic functions.
+SAPL ships with a set of standard function libraries.
+Functions are pure, synchronous computations that can be used in any SAPL expression, including target expressions.
+For the conceptual model, properties, and how functions differ from attribute finders, see [Functions and Attribute Finders](../2_7_FunctionsAndAttributes/).

+The following pages document each built-in function library.